davidnhaugen-94/davidnhaugen-94.github.io/README.md

 ---

 ## Professional References
-* Full contact information for professional reference recommendations from executive leaders in Taiwan are available securely upon formal email request.
+* Full contact information and professional reference recommendations from project leaders and cross-functional partners in Taiwan are available securely upon formal email request.